 The Teutonic Order was victorious for a number of reasons.
 Throughout the campaign Lithuania was unable to find reliable allies.
 It was difficult for Catholic kingdoms to side with pagans against an Order with Papal protection.
 The Teutonic Order also received military support from the rest of Europe.
 This support combined with the Orders land holdings throughout the Holy Roman Empire allowed the Teutonic Knights to keep a strong, reinforced army to fight the Lithuanians.

 The Teutonic Order also led a campaign against the Russians.
 This campaign was a failure.
 The Teutonic Order was routed at the Battle of the Ice and was never again able to mount an attack against the Russians.

-The Northern Crusades were far more successful than the Crusades to the Holy Land.
-They successfully brought new people into the Christian fold, and maintained them until the Second World War.
-The two kingdoms that were created as a result of the Northern Crusades, Prussia and the Poland-Lithuania, dominated Eastern European politics until the unification of Germany.
-The Teutonic Order was vital to the success of the Northern Crusades, and should be recognized more in the English speaking world for this success.
+The Northern Crusades were far more successful than the Crusades to the Holy Land had been.
+They successfully brought new people into the Christian fold, and maintained their hold until the Second World War.
+The two kingdoms that were created as a result of the Northern Crusades, Prussia and the Polish-Lithuanian Commonwealth, dominated Eastern European politics until the unification of Germany.
+The Teutonic Order was vital to the success of the Northern Crusades, and should be recognized more in the English speaking world for it's success.